Many people are surprised when they learn how mortgage interest rates are determined.

 The national average 30-year interest rate on 9/30/13 was 4.28%, and one investor’s price sheet showed that if a borrower obtained a locked-in interest rate at 4.25%, for 30 days, they would be able to use about 1.670% of the mortgage value to help pay the settlement costs of the loan (such as paying the mortgage broker, title insurance, closing fees, appraisal fees, hazard insurance premiums, taxes and/or other fees) for selecting a 4.25% interest rate.
 (On a $100,000 loan, this would be $1,670 in rebate to the borrower to help pay their settlement costs)

-(see the interest rates and “cost of the rates as a % of the loan amount” in the chart below),Pricing 9-30So as you can see, there is a cost v. interest rate relationship for each 0.125% of interest rate offered at any given moment with each mortgage investor.
+(see the interest rates and “cost of the rates as a % of the loan amount” in the chart below),So as you can see, there is a cost v. interest rate relationship for each 0.125% of interest rate offered at any given moment with each mortgage investor.
 At Black Diamond Mortgage Corporation, we present our borrowers with our actual investor rate sheets, along with any “adjustments being assessed” for credit scores, loan sizes or other risk variables.
 Then we let our borrowers decide what they would like their interest rate to be based on this information, including an analysis of the lowest interest rate offered compared with the lowest cost mortgage offered (after considering the maximum rebate available).

 If you are wondering about “adjustments being assessed”- essentially, interest rates are better for great credit scores and homes with equity.
 When a loan is not within the ideal parameters for the investor, they may still offer a loan but they may apply “cost adjustments” to deal with their perceived added risk for offering a “less than ideal loan.”